amarococo/sadm/docs/source/overview.rst

 - Last name
 - Current machine name
 - Password (unencrypted so organizers can give it back to people who lose it)
-- At his computer right now (timestamp of last activity)
 - Type (contestant, organizer, root)
 - SSH key (mostly useful for roots)

 As with the MDB, the UDB is used as the main data source for several services: every service accepting logins from users synchronizes the user data from the UDB (contest website, bug tracker, ...).
-A ``pam_udb`` service is also used to handle login on user machines.
+A PAM service is also used to handle login on user machines.

 File storage
 ------------

-4 classes of file storage, all using NFS over TCP (to handle network congestion gracefully):
+3 classes of file storage, all using NFS over TCP (to handle network congestion gracefully):

 - Root filesystem for the user machines: 99% reads, writes only done by roots.
 - Home directories filesystem: 50% reads, 50% writes, needs low latency
 - Shared directory for users junk: best effort, does not need to be fast, if people complain, tell them off.
-- Shared directory for champions/logs/maps/...: 35% reads, 65% writes, can't be
-  sharded, needs high bandwidth and low latency

 Root filesystem is manually replicated to several file servers after any change by a sysadmin.
 Each machine using the root filesystem will interogate the MDB